 The interpretation of financial support is not always straightforward.
 The authors of a paper based review that we classified as "non-profit support" noted that it was supported in part by public sources but did not describe the nature of the other part, and two of the authors had previously received "unrestricted grants" from the manufacturer of octreotide.
 The authors of the matching Cochrane review declared that they had no conflicts of interest but added that they had "no permanent financial contracts" with companies producing the comparator, terlipressin.
-The lauthor's own trial for use in the review.
+The author's own trial for use in the review.
 The current policy in the Cochrane Collaboration is that industry support of Cochrane reviews is not acceptable.
-The current policy in the Cochrane reviews is not acceptable.